smellslikeml/EdgeTPU-resources/README.md

 # Quick Overview

-From Google Coral [official docs](https://coral.withgoogle.com/docs/dev-board/get-started/), t`he Coral Dev Board is a single-board computer that contains an Edge TPU coprocessor.
+From Google Coral [official docs](https://coral.withgoogle.com/docs/dev-board/get-started/), the Coral Dev Board is a single-board computer that contains an Edge TPU coprocessor.
 It's ideal for prototyping new projects that demand fast on-device inferencing for machine learning models.